 Also of interest is that Fife has more people living here who work in computers and math than 95% of the places in the US.

 Fife is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The education level of Fife citizens is a little higher than the average for US cities and towns: 23.33% of adults in Fife have at least a bachelor's degree.